keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace-unleash/index.md

 In this tutorial, we are going to introduce feature toggles for two scenarios:

 1. Feature flag for a very simple caching mechanism that can speed up the delivery of the website since it skips the calls to the database but instead replies with static content.

-1. Feature flag for a promotion campaign that can be enabled whenever you want to run a promotional campaign on top of your shopping cart.
+1. Feature flag for a promotional campaign that can be enabled whenever you want to run a promotional campaign on top of your shopping cart.

 To set up both feature flags, navigate to your Unleash server and log in.